Gabireru/Group7_CPE179P_E01_3T2526_Project/README.md

 **Upload screen walkthrough:**
 1. Press **PICK IMAGE** — opens a file picker (PNG, JPG, BMP, TIFF, WebP supported)
-2. The preview shows the preprocessed image (what the model actually sees)
+2. The preview shows the image
 3. Press **SCAN** — model runs in background, status updates while waiting
 4. Predicted LaTeX appears in the result area (selectable text)
 5. Press **COPY LaTeX** to copy to clipboard, or **BACK** to return to the main menu